cy235/Ansible_MongoDB_Cluster/README.md

 ./mongod -f conf/set2svr.conf
 ./mongod -f conf/set3svr.conf

-You can also do it with ansible:
+You can also do it with Ansible:
 ```
 [root@master ansible]# ansible-playbook mongo_run.yaml
 ```